 This dynamic duo can also come to the rescue if your Word documents, PowerPoints, or PDF files aren’t displaying well in the default Canvas preview.
 You can simply upload those files to Google Drive and harness that to display your files in the Canvas preview pane instead.
 These uploaded document files would not be live documents like those created in Google until you edit and convert them to Google documents.

 If you’d like to give this a try, click to view one of the documents below, or use the links in the left sidebar under Canvas to access the live Google Document with the directions.

 eLearning has obtained a license for Respondus LockDown Browser for college-wide use.
-LockDown Browser is a custom browser that locks down the testing environment within Canvas, and appears as an option in your quiz restriction settings.
+LockDown Browser is a custom browser that locks down the student testing environment within Canvas and appears as an option in your course navigation settings.
 When students are required to use LockDown Browser to take a quiz, they will be unable to print, copy, go to another URL, or access other applications.
 Once an assessment has started, students are locked into it until it’s submitted for grading.

 LockDown Browser is generally available in campus computer labs, but to be certain, you should contact IT Services (x2425) to inquire where your students will find it available.
 Online students who do not wish to travel to campus labs will be required to download and install LockDown Browser (for PC or Mac) on their own computers, in order to take the assessment.
 TechHub staff will be able to assist your students with downloading and installing the software.

 Respondus provides a Student Quick Start Guide for LockDown Browser and we have a post on Smart Penguin, LowDown on LockDown, to assist students as well.
 Note that we do not have a license to use the add-on product, Respondus Monitor, as its use would require students to use a webcam and we do not have webcams available on Clark lab machines.